 - 1.22 The consultation exercise into the suitability of the proposal to adopt Selective Licensing under Part 3 of the Housing Act 2004, within parts of the East Marsh was extensively and robustly undertaken in the proposed area enabling tenants and residents to take part.
-Engaging with the estate, lettings and managing agents ensured Landlords were able to engage with the process and also have opportunity to make their views heard. - 1.23 Tenants and residents were broadly supportive of the introduction of Selective Licensing. - 1.24 The majority of Landlords were not supportive of the introduction of Selective Licensing. - 1.25 Based on the feedback received there is a strong case to introduce Selective Licensing in the defined area of the East Marsh - 1.26 Following feedback and further comparative analysis of both property values and rental incomes in the area south of Durban Road which includes Cooper Road, Fairmont Road and Columbia Road (including interconnecting streets), it is recommended that this area is removed from the Selective Licensing footprint.
-This would mean Durban Road creates the boundary. - 1.27 It is also proposed that a review of the fee structure and delivery mechanisms is undertaken to ensure the scheme delivers value for money and operates on a cost recovery basis following consultation feedback.
+Engaging with the estate, lettings and managing agents ensured Landlords were able to engage with the process and also have opportunity to make their views heard. - 1.23 Tenants and residents were broadly supportive of the introduction of Selective Licensing. - 1.24 The majority of Landlords were not supportive of the introduction of Selective Licensing. - 1.25 Based on the feedback received there is a strong case to introduce Selective Licensing in the defined area of the East Marsh - 1.26 Following comparative analysis of both property values and rental incomes in the area south of Durban Road which includes Cooper Road, Fairmont Road and Columbia Road (including interconnecting streets), it was evident that this geographical area benefited from higher property values and rental incomes when compared to the wider Safer Streets East Marsh area consulted on.
+Further analysis of similar terrace housing areas in Heneage, Sidney Sussex and West Marsh wards also indicated that both property values and rental incomes were lower in those areas compared to the area south of Durban Road. - 1.27 Anti-Social Behaviour and Crime data also indicates that whilst the area south of Durban Road does experience higher levels of crime and antisocial behaviour than the borough average, it is lower when compared to the East Marsh Safer Streets geographical area with reported anti-social behaviour being particularly lower. - 1.28 It is therefore recommended that these streets are removed from the Selective

+- Licensing footprint.
+This would mean Durban Road creates the boundary. - 1.29 It is also proposed that a review of the fee structure and delivery mechanisms is undertaken to ensure the scheme delivers value for money and operates on a cost recovery basis following consultation feedback.